STealthy-and-haSTy/HyperHelp/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

 ### Expected Behaviour

-[How would this feature be used in OverrideAudit?]
+[How would this feature be used in HyperHelp?]

 ### Extra information